biodiversitydata-se/SOS/Docs/SignalSearch.md

 Signal Search searches among all sensitive observations, i.e. those with sensitivity categories 3, 4, and 5.
 It does not include observations with sensitivity category 1 (public observations).
 Sensitivity category 2 is an obsolete category and is no longer used.

-When making a request to the endpoint, it is possible to specify that signals should only be returned for observations above the user’s authorization level.
+When making a request to the endpoint, it is possible to specify that a signal should only be returned for observations with sensitivity categories above the user’s authorization level.
 For example, if a user has authorization up to sensitivity category 3, signals will then only be returned for categories 4 and 5.

 It is not possible to restrict a signal search to specific sensitivity categories.
 The search is performed either across all sensitivity categories (3–5) or only those above the user’s authorization level.